ASaiM/hmp_mock_tests/doc/report/report.md

     \label{gene_family_pathway_mean}
 \end{figure}

-Hence, our approach based on MetaPhlAn2 and HUMAnN2 gives accurate and relevant taxonomically-related functional results.
+Hence, our approach based on *MetaPhlAn2* and *HUMAnN2* gives accurate and relevant taxonomically-related functional results.

 # Conclusion

 With ASaiM framework, raw sequences from a metagenomic dataset are fast analyzed (in few hours in a standard computer).
 Moreover, based on Galaxy, ASaiM framework posseses all Galaxy's strength: accessibility, reproducibility and also modularity.
 Numerous intermediary results can also be accessed during whole workflow execution.

-Taxonomic analysis using *MetaPhlAn2* gives a great insight on community structure wtih complete, accurate and statistically supported information.
-With *HUMAnN2* results and post-treatments on functional results, we get a broad overview of metabolic profile of studied microbial community.
+Taxonomic analysis using *MetaPhlAn2* gives a great insight on community structure with complete, accurate and statistically supported information.
+With *HUMAnN2* and post-treatments on functional results, we get a broad overview of metabolic profile of studied microbial community.
 Furthermore, this metabolic profile is related to community structure to get information such as which species is involved in which metabolic function.
 This relation between function and taxonomy is really specific to ASaiM and not found in solutions like *EBI metagenomics*.

 ASaiM framework based on Galaxy, numerous tools and workflows is a then powerful framework to analyze microbiota from shotgun raw sequence data.